The Filmed in Oklahoma Act of 2021Now Open!

 The Point of Purchase Sales Tax Exemption exempts qualified film productions from paying sales tax on property or services related to the film production.
 There is no minimum budget or expenditure requirement to take advantage of this incentive.
 The state’s current sales tax is 4.5%.
 Local taxes, which vary from city to city and county to county, average between 3% and 4%.

-This Point of Purchase Sales Tax Exemption cannot be used in conjunction with the Oklahoma Film Enhancement Rebate Program.
+This Point of Purchase Sales Tax Exemption cannot be used in conjunction with the Filmed in Oklahoma Act Rebate Program.

 The Point of Purchase Sales Tax Exemption is facilitated by the Oklahoma Tax Commission.
 Download and complete the Point of Purchase Sales Tax Exemption form HERE (pdf).
 Submit to the Oklahoma Tax Commission by mailing the completed form to the following address:

 Oklahoma Tax Commission